apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/cluster-management/scale-for-apecloud-mysql.md

 # Scale for an ApeCloud MySQL cluster

-You can scale a MySQL cluster in two ways, vertical scaling and horizontal scaling.
+You can scale an ApeCloud MySQL Cluster cluster in two ways, vertical scaling and horizontal scaling.

 :::note

 After vertical scaling or horizontal scaling is performed, KubeBlocks automatically matches the appropriate configuration template based on the new specification.
-This is the KubeBlocks dynamic configuration feeature.
+This is the KubeBlocks dynamic configuration feature.
 This feature simplifies the process of configuring parameters, saves time and effort and reduces performance issues caused by incorrect configuration.
 For detailed instructions, refer to [Configuration](./../configuration/configuration.md).

 :::

 ## Vertical scaling

-You can vertically scale a cluster by changing resource requirements and limits (CPU and storage).
-For example, if you need to change the resource class from 1C2G to 2C4G, vertical scaling is what you need.
+You can vertically scale a cluster by changing resource requirements and limits (e.g. CPU and storage).
+For example, you can change the resource class from 1C2G to 2C4G by performing vertical scaling.

 :::note